-- Azalea—The red, pink and white blossoms of the aesthetic Azalea are an irresistible addition to any garden or landscape this spring.
+- Azalea Shrubs—The red, pink and white blossoms of the aesthetic Azalea are an irresistible addition to any garden or landscape this spring.
 Despite the delicate appearance, Azaleas are fairly hardy plants and are easy to grow in most climates.
 Azaleas are best planted in early spring right before they begin to blossom.
 This popular perennial shrub will flourish in a variety of soil types, but will require adequate water to thrive.
 A must have for your traditional southern landscape!

 - Flowering Dogwood—The flowering dogwood tree is known for its showy spring flowers and red fall foliage.
 This popular landscape tree can reach a height of 20 feet in proper conditions.
-Its blooms tend to be white, but can also be seen in a soft pink color as well.
+Its spring blooms tend to be white, but can also be seen in a soft pink color as well.
 When pollinated, the flowers produce a red berry that is loved by wildlife.
 Plant the flowering dogwood in an area that has light shade and good drainage for best results.

 - Gardenia—A gardening symbol in the Southeast.
 Gardenias are known and loved for their deliciously fragrant white blooms and heat-loving nature.
-This evergreen shrub will grow from 2-8 feet tall and wide, depending upon the variety.
+This flowering shrub will grow from 2-8 feet tall and wide, depending upon the variety.
 Gardenias prefer an area featuring full sun to light shade and moist, rich, well-drained soil.
 Water the shrub with a root stimulator for best results.
 The perennial flowers will come back year after year and bring a wonderful fragrance that cannot be unnoticed when you walk by.